IU-PR/Capstone_project/content/docs/Groups/MockMentor.md

         - React, react-dom, Redux - frameworks that our team is the most familiar with
     - Backend:
         - FastAPI - simle and asynchronic, has a swagger and can integrate with pydantic
-        - PostgreSQ - because our have a simple structure
+        - PostgreSQL - because our model have a clear and simple structure
     - ML:
         - Python - because its the easiest tool that our team is familiar with
         - Pytorch - because it is extremely popular and powerful and  our machine learning engineers are well known with this framework